Hey there,

 Feel free to sit more upright here.

-And just settle in and breathe.
+And then just settle in and breathe.

 You might close the eyes or soften your eyes to look to the floor ahead of you.